 Fleiss B, Thornton C and Gressens P (2017) Neurology: Neuroprotective Strategies in Neonatology (2nd Ed) in press

 Thornton C and Hagberg H. Mechanisms of cell death in the developing brain in: Fetal and Neonatal Physiology, 5th Edition.
 Polin et al. (eds.).
 ISBN 9780323352147.
 Publ Elsevier Publishing Company, New York 2016.

-Claire is Year/Pathway lead for the MSci Biological Science / Bioveterinary Science course, running the MSci4 Research Skills module and overseeing the Extended Research Projects.
-Claire is also Deputy lead for the MRes programme and runs the BSc2 Brain Injury Group Project theme.
+Claire is Course Director for the MRes programme and Year/Pathway lead for the MSci4 Biological Science / Bioveterinary Science course, running the MSci4 Research Skills module and overseeing the Extended Research Projects.
 Claire also regularly hosts undergraduate and postgraduate student research projects in her lab.